thenexthub/package-manager/Sources/PackageManagerDocs/Documentation.docc/SDK/SDKInstall.md

 - term **--checksum=\<checksum\>**:

-*The checksum of the bundle generated with `swift package compute-checksum`.*
+*The checksum of the bundle generated with `codira package compute-checksum`.*

 - term **--color-diagnostics|no-color-diagnostics**: